Away from the high-season crowds, discover the water-powered brickworks that helped build downtown Boston.

 Today, visitors can explore the historic remnants of the brickworks, including its iconic 45-foot chimney and 10-foot-high cut-stone walls.
 But be advised: the trail follows uneven terrain on the way down, followed by a strenuous uphill hike on the way back.

-A one-third-mile path through lush woodlands connects The Brickyard with the trails of Menemsha Hills.
+Access to The Brickyard is via a 1.6 mile trail from the Menemsha Hills entrance.
 Wear proper hiking footwear, bring water, and allow a minimum of three hours for the trip down and back to the parking area.
 Please only embark if you’re physically fit for the round-trip journey.

 Chilmark, MA 02535

 From State Rd. in West Tisbury, turn right onto North Rd. west toward Chilmark and follow for 4.7 mi.
 Entrance and parking (20 cars) are just past Tabor House Rd. on right.